microsoft/pai/manual/cluster-admin/how-to-set-up-virtual-clusters.md

 ……
 ```

 This should be self-explanatory.
 The `virtualClusters` field is used to manage VC access for different groups.
-Apply any change by the following commands:
+Use the following commands to apply your configuration change:

 ```bash
 ./paictl.py service stop -n rest-server hivedscheduler